 Through the course of this project, over 13,000 solar panels were tagged damaged and slated for replacement.
-Never ones to restrict their role or offerings narrowly, the team from WWS did a complete independent assessment of the site, reviewed the best course of action with the site management, and left the solar site even more productive and valuable than it was before the storm.
+Never one to restrict their role or offerings narrowly, the team from WWS did a completely independent assessment of the site, reviewed the best course of action with the site management, and left the solar site even more productive and valuable than it was before the storm.

 WWS systematically took down the affected arrays to assess the damage to the modules and the equipment across the site.
 Although the O&M client provided estimates on the damages and the repair/replacement needs, we did our own due diligence to ensure none were overlooked.

 Additionally, while the project was mainly carried out between WWS and the O&M client, the owner of the site was present to ensure all safety regulations and site procedures were followed.
 While WWS had taken charge of leading this solar repair/replacement/recycling project, frequent collaboration and communication between involved parties was key to the success of the process.
 WWS strives to be the ‘easy button’, but we’re also team players and seek to involve and incorporate other relevant teams from beginning to end.